 ACTIVITIES FOR ALL AGES

-Kids can enjoy quintessential autumn activities like hayrides, and pony rides both days of the festival.
+Kids can enjoy quintessential autumn activities like hayrides, and pony rides on both days of the festival.

-The Kids' Zone will keep the little ones entertained for hours with fall-inspired activities like ghost bowling, and pumpkin bean bag toss.
-Free pony rides are always a Pumpkinfest favorite, or take a family hayride around the park.
+The Kids' Zone will keep the little ones entertained for hours with fall-inspired activities, games and make-and-take crafts!
+Free pony rides are always a Pumpkinfest favorite or take a family hayride around the park.
 Tickets are available at the information tent for $1/person (maximum $5/family); children five and under ride for free.

 LIVE MUSIC